Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 290 should in theory be much faster than the Radeon R9 270X overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 290 should be quite a bit faster than the Radeon R9 270X overall. (explain)

-Texel RateThe Radeon R9 290 will be quite a bit (more or less 60%) more effective at texture filtering than the Radeon R9 270X. (explain)
+Texel RateThe Radeon R9 290 is a lot (about 60%) better at anisotropic filtering than the Radeon R9 270X. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon R9 290 is the winner, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon R9 290 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison